aaronparker/aaronparker.github.io/_posts/2018-08-13-citrix-workspace-app-microsoft-intune.md

 There are multiple deployment options for Workspace app on Windows via Microsoft Intune:

   * Workspace app from the Microsoft Store.
 This version has [some feature limitations](https://docs.citrix.com/en-us/citrix-workspace-app-for-windows-store/downloads/Features_RfWinStore.pdf) but requires the least amount of effort to deploy
-  * The full Workspace app that provides the best compatibility, but doesn&#8217;t ship as a Windows Installer file and therefore requires custom solutions to deploy
+  * The full Workspace app that provides the best compatibility, but doesn't ship as a Windows Installer file and therefore requires custom solutions to deploy

 ## Microsoft Store

 [Adding the Workspace app from the Microsoft Store](https://docs.microsoft.com/en-us/intune/store-apps-windows) is well documented and should take only 5 minutes to get the app from the Store, synchronise to Intune and [assign the app to your users](https://docs.microsoft.com/en-us/intune/apps-deploy).
-How&#8217;s that for done and dusted? - I&#8217;m sure you&#8217;ve got better things to do than package and maintain applications.
+How's that for done and dusted? - I'm sure you've got better things to do than package and maintain applications.

 <figure id="attachment_6136" aria-describedby="caption-attachment-6136" style="width: 2880px" class="wp-caption aligncenter">[<img class="size-full wp-image-6136" src="https://stealthpuppy.com/wp-content/uploads/2018/08/CitrixWorkspace-MicrosoftStore.png" alt="Citrix Workspace in the Microsoft Store" width="2880" height="1652" srcset="https://stealthpuppy.com/wp-content/uploads/2018/08/CitrixWorkspace-MicrosoftStore.png 2880w, https://stealthpuppy.com/wp-content/uploads/2018/08/CitrixWorkspace-MicrosoftStore-150x86.png 150w, https://stealthpuppy.com/wp-content/uploads/2018/08/CitrixWorkspace-MicrosoftStore-300x172.png 300w, https://stealthpuppy.com/wp-content/uploads/2018/08/CitrixWorkspace-MicrosoftStore-768x441.png 768w, https://stealthpuppy.com/wp-content/uploads/2018/08/CitrixWorkspace-MicrosoftStore-1024x587.png 1024w" sizes="(max-width: 2880px) 100vw, 2880px" />](https://stealthpuppy.com/wp-content/uploads/2018/08/CitrixWorkspace-MicrosoftStore.png)<figcaption id="caption-attachment-6136" class="wp-caption-text">Citrix Workspace in the Microsoft Store</figcaption></figure>